-He goes on to say that water will be part of driving in the future, but you’re never going to pour water on your car tank.
+He says that water will be part of driving in the future, but you’re never going to pour water on your car tank.

 Going by basic science, an internal combustion engine usually burns gasoline to produce energy within its chemical bonds, creating byproducts like carbon dioxide.
-Water, on the other hand, can’t burn; therefore, you can’t pour it into the engine as if it were gasoline.
+On the other hand, water can’t burn; therefore, you can’t pour it into the engine as if it were gasoline.
 However, water can be used as an automotive fuel rest based on the idea of a chemical process known as electrolysis.

 On the other hand, a fuel cell creates energy by combining hydrogen and oxygen atoms to get water as a byproduct – a well-established and understood technology.
 There are two mass-market hydrogen fuel cell cars on the roads today; the Toyota Mirai and Hyundai Nexo.
 Most water-powered car proposals usually combine two processes within one vehicle.